-Screening Checks
+Screening Checks:

 This role requires a security check.
 Any offer of employment we make to you will be conditional upon the satisfactory completion of this check; whether an outcome is satisfactory will be determined by the University.
+The nature of this role means that the successful candidate will also need to undergo a health assessment.